joshbegley/nyt-latest/README.md

 `The first Japanese scientist to win the Nobel Prize in Physiology or Medicine, he went on to discover how memories are stored, advancing understanding of how the brain works.`\
 https://www.nytimes.com/2026/07/21/science/susumu-tonegawa-dead.html

-**Software Error Led to 400 Noncitizens Voting in N.J., Gov. Sherrill Says**\
+**D.M.V.
+Error Led to 400 Noncitizens Voting in New Jersey, Governor Says**\
-`The New Jersey Department of Motor Vehicles glitch also led to roughly 6,600 noncitizens being registered to vote, Gov. Mikie Sherrill announced on Tuesday.`\
+`The New Jersey Department of Motor Vehicles software glitch also registered roughly 6,600 noncitizens to vote, Gov. Mikie Sherrill announced on Tuesday.`\
 https://www.nytimes.com/2026/07/21/nyregion/noncitizen-voting-new-jersey-error.html

 **Oil Firms Knew for Decades of Methane’s Danger to Planet, Documents Suggest**\